srobo/srawn/README.md

 1. Write an entry in `SRYYYY/YYYY-MM-DD-srawn-NN.md`, substituting the programme year, calendar year, day, month, and issue number within the programme year (e.g. `SR2024/2023-11-05-srawn-03.md`).
 2. Merge into `main`.
 This automatically updates the website.
-3. Locally, run `scripts/render-all.sh`.
-This will generate the HTML email in `out/html/SRYYYY/2023-11-05-srawn-03.html`.
+3. Navigate to `https://studentrobotics.org/srawn` in Google Chrome and go to the issue you just added.
-4. Open that file locally in Google Chrome.
-Copy it (formatted).
+4. Copy the contents of the page.
 5. Open SR gmail.
 Copy and paste the formatted contents into a new email.
 6. Set the subject line of the email to "SRAWN SRYYYY Issue NN", substituting the programme year and issue number.
 7. Set the To: field to srawn@googlegroups.org